 Large datasets tend to be distributed, non-uniform, and prone to change.
 Dask simplifies the process of ingesting, filtering, and transforming data, reducing or eliminating the need for a heavyweight framework like Spark.
 You can start and finish even massive data projects in Python.

 About the bookData Science at Scale with Python and Dask teaches you how to build distributed data projects that can handle huge amounts of data.
-You'll begin with an introduction to the Dask framework, concentrating on how Dask related to commonly-used Python tools like Numpy and Pandas.
-With a particular focus on machine learning tasks, you'll immediately start ingesting and exploring the NYC 2013-2017 Parking Ticket database.
-You'll be introduced to Dask DataFrames, work with Pandas, and read and write your data.
-You'll also dig into visualization with Seaborn as well as learn several helpful best practices and functions to speed up your work.
+You’ll begin with an introduction to the Dask framework, concentrating on how Dask natively scales commonly-used Python libraries like Numpy and Pandas.
+With a particular focus on data analysis, you’ll immediately start exploring the huge amount of data found in the NYC 2013-2017 Parking Ticket database.
+You’ll be introduced to Dask DataFrames and learn helpful code patterns to streamline your analysis.
+You’ll also dig into visualization with Seaborn and learn to build machine learning models using Dask-ML.

 - Working with large structured datasets